What is Available Fault Current?

 According to this rating, the available fault current is calculated for all equipment.
 The calculation for all equipment is different as it depends on the circuit impedance.

 Follow the below steps to calculate the available fault current;

-- Find conductor constant (C) from the table
+- Find the conductor constant (C) from the table

-- Find the length of service entrance conductor (L)
+- Find the length of the service entrance conductor (L)

-- Now, from the above value, calculate the value of the multiplier using the below equations.
+- Now, using the above values, calculate the value of the multiplier (M) using the below equations.

 - To find the available fault current at premises, this multiplier (M) is multiplied by the available fault current labeled at the secondary terminal of the utility transformer.